-A: Holders of record of our common stock as of the close of business on April 18, 2022, or the Record Date, are entitled to receive notice of, to attend and participate, and to vote at the Annual Meeting.
-At the close of business on the Record Date, there were 35,891,284 shares of our common stock outstanding and entitled to vote.
-Holders of our Class B common stock are not entitled to any votes per share of Class B common stock on all matters that will come before the meeting.
+A: Holders of record of our common stock as of the close of business on April 17, 2023, or the Record Date, are entitled to receive notice of, to attend and participate, and to vote at the Annual Meeting.
+At the close of business on the Record Date, there were 47,637,321 shares of our common stock outstanding and entitled to vote.